rogue707Dev/django-gdaps/README.md

 This command asks a few questions, creates a basic Django app in the `FRONTEND_DIR` you chose before, and provides useful defaults as well as a setup.py file.

-If you use git in your project, install the `gitpython` module (`pip/pipenv install gitpython`). `startplugin` will determine your git user/email automatically and use it for the setup.py file.
+If you use git in your project, install the `gitpython` module (`pip/pipenv install gitpython --dev`). `startplugin` will determine your git user/email automatically and use it for the setup.py file.

 You now have two choices for this plugin:
  * add it statically to `INSTALLED_APPS`: see [Static plugins](#static-plugins).